-The following is a partial list of CPT modifiers that are frequently used when reporting emergency physician services.
+The following is a partial list of CPT modifiers frequently used when reporting emergency physician services.
 Be aware that some payers differ from CPT in their definition and/or application of some CPT modifiers.

 -22 Increased Procedural Services:

 Indicates that the work required to provide a service is substantially greater than typically required.
-Documentation should support the underlying reason for the additional work including for example: increased intensity, time, technical difficulty of procedure, severity of patient's condition, and/or physical and mental effort required.
+Documentation should support the underlying reason for the additional work, including, for example: increased intensity, time, technical difficulty of procedure, severity of patient's condition, and/or physical and mental effort required.
 This modifier should not be attached to an E/M service.

 One example: Lumbar puncture complicated by the onset of combative behavior.

 -24 Unrelated Evaluation and Management Service by the Same Physician During a Postoperative Period:

 Indicates that an evaluation and management (E/M) service was performed during a postoperative period for a reason(s) unrelated to the original procedure.

 One example: Two days after finger abscess I&D by an emergency physician, patient returns to same ED with new onset back pain.

 -25 Significant, Separately Identifiable Evaluation and Management Service by the Same Physician on the Same Day of the Procedure or Other Service: